Labor & Delivery

 It's important to note that not all maternity hospitals have a team of doctors, pediatricians and anesthetists on call 24 hours a day.
 If your delivery is at risk, it's important to take this information into consideration before choosing a maternity hospital.
 For premature deliveries at less than 34 or 37 weeks of amenorrhea (depending on the clinic), you will not be able to give birth in the private sector, as not all maternity hospitals have a neonatal unit.

-Stay & Hotel service
+Stay & Service

 Hotel comfort is a major advantage of private clinics, which offer a quality of service, meals and comfort worthy of luxury hotels!
 If you have private insurance, you'll have a room all to yourself, or for two with semi-private insurance.
 Depending on the clinic, your spouse may stay with you free of charge for the first night, with preferential rates for subsequent nights.